Skip to main content

 Resource Registry

 The ResourceRegistry is the central type-indexed service locator for all engine-level resources.
-It provides O(1) access to Managers, CommandBuffers, and CommandHandlers, and owns the lifetime of all heap-allocated resources.
+It provides O(1) access to Managers and CommandBuffers.

 Overview